Monday, November 27, 2017 - 7:30pm

 Gustavo Romero.
 Courtesy photo.

-Hailed as a "pianist of genius" by the Washington Post, Gustavo Romero (Professor of Piano at the University of North Texas) will present a program of works by Federico Mompou, Emma Lou Diemer, and Enrique Granados as part of UCSB's Spanish Piano Festival on Monday, November 27, 2017 at 7:30 p.m. in Karl Geiringer Hall on the UCSB campus.
-The program celebrates the 150th birth date of Granados and the 90th birthday of Emma Lou Diemer, Professor Emerita of Composition at UCSB.
+Hailed as a "pianist of genius" by the Washington Post, Gustavo Romero (Professor of Piano at the University of North Texas) will present a program of works by Federico Mompou, Enrique Granados, Domenico Scarlatti, and Emma Lou Diemer as part of UCSB's Spanish Piano Festival on Monday, November 27, 2017 at 7:30 p.m. in Karl Geiringer Hall on the UCSB campus.
+The program celebrates the 150th birth date of Granados, and the 90th birthday of Emma Lou Diemer, Professor Emerita of Composition at UCSB.
 Mr. Romero will also present a masterclass on Tuesday, November 28, 2017 at 10 a.m. featuring performances by UCSB piano students.
 Admission to both events is free.

 About Gustavo Romero

 "Mr. Romero has great agility, adequate power and an unusually large repertory of colors and dynamic levels.
 More important, these virtues evoked a sense of the music at hand rather than mere piano techniques" – The New York Times

 "The playing is authoritative incontrovertibly Beethovenian in re-creating the composers style, technically immaculate and compelling in the extreme" – The Los Angeles Times